 Jardim do Mira promotes and develops activities and actions to improve biodiversity and environmental regeneration since 2019.
 Land adjustments include placing eucalyptus logs along contour lines and adding mulch to slow water runoff and reduce erosion.
-Our goal is to restore the degraded Eucalyptus plantage, as well as protecting wetlands and forests.
+Our goal is to restore the degraded plantage, as well as protecting wetlands and forests.

 It acts through a non-profit association for creating harmonious ecosystems.